-While these work exhibit outstanding outcomes in various aspects, they either struggle with handling high-resolution input or face challenges due to a lack of world knowledge.
-This underscores the future research endeavors: the development of an intelligent system adept at handling documents of various types and resolutions.
+While these works exhibit outstanding outcomes in various aspects, many of them either struggle with handling high-resolution input or face challenges due to a lack of world knowledge.
+This underscores the future research endeavors: the development of an intelligent system adept at handling documents of various types and high resolutions.